Teen Bible Study for Today: Grow Faith, Courage, and Friendship

 Teen Bible Study can be simple, welcoming, and strong

-A steady rhythm helps groups flourish.
+A steady rhythm, much like a men’s Bible study, helps groups flourish.
 Choose a short Gospel story or a Psalm.
 Read aloud twice, with a moment of silence between.
 Ask each person to share a word or phrase that stood out and why.
 Keep it gentle—no one is pressured to talk.
 Close with two or three sentence prayers.

 Rotate roles.
 One person hosts, another reads, another brings a question, and someone else follows up midweek with encouragement.
 This shared ownership builds confidence, helping you feel like leading Bible study with confidence.
 Over time, invite service together: write notes to a teacher, pack snacks for a game, or visit someone who’s sick.
 These small actions knit Scripture to everyday life.